AtheoJester23/AtheoJester23/README.md

 </p>

 # 📖 About me
-<p>I'm an IT student driven by passion and eagerness to learn, create, explore web development and other fields within IT industry.
+<p>I'm an IT graduate driven by passion and eagerness to learn, create, explore web development and other fields within IT industry.
 I often practice and learn every day to obtain the knowledge that I don't have and solidify the knowledge that I currently have.
 I strive to gain experience and knowledge to become a valuable and an effective collaborator.</p>

 # 💻 Skills:
 <div align="center">